Written by on . Last updated January 2nd, 2025.

 Aftershocks detected

-In the days before this main shock, 1 smaller foreshock was detected.
+Before this earthquake struck, 3 smaller foreshocks occurred.
 Nearby this earthquake a foreshock struck 2 days earlier.
 It measured a magnitude of 4.8

 Overview of foreshocks and aftershocks